 Second Associate of Arts Degree

-Completion of two years of the same foreign language in high school or eight college semester credits of the same foreign language or in American Sign Language at the level of ASL 2140/2140L or above.
-Foreign and sign language courses satisfy elective credits toward the AA degree.
-All AA and bachelor's degree recipients must meet the foreign language requirement.
+Completion of two years of the same foreign language in high school or completion of or demonstration of proficiency in a foreign language or American Sign Language at the elementary 2 level or above (e.g. French, German, Italian, Spanish 1121 or higher or ASL2150 or higher).
+Foreign and sign language courses satisfy elective credits toward the A.A. degree.
+All A.A. and Bachelor's degree recipients must meet the foreign language requirement.

-Submit an application for graduation.
-The graduation application is completed online in FalconNet under Records.
-This will entitle the graduate to a diploma, if qualified, and to participate in the commencement ceremonies.
-Daytona State reserves the right to certify students as graduates/completers once they have completed all requirements for the degree or certificate, regardless if they have completed an application for graduation.
-Students who do not complete the graduation application process will not receive a diploma or have the degree or certificate earned statement on their official transcript.
+The graduation application is completed online when students are in their last term.
+Students log in, click on MyAcademics, and click on "Apply for Graduation" and pay the applicable graduation fee.
+The application will then be sent to the department chair for approval.
+Students who complete all graduation requirements and pay the graduation fee are entitled to receive a diploma and participate in the May commencement ceremony.
+Daytona State reserves the right to certify students as graduates/completers once they complete all requirements for the degree or certificate, regardless if they completed an application for graduation.
+Students who do apply for graduation after completing requirements will not receive a diploma but may have the degree or certificate earned statement on their official transcript.
+Students will be notified of the degree or certificate earned and will have the opportunity to pay the graduation fee to receive their diploma.
 Completers are no longer eligible to receive student financial assistance.

 Students who complete all degree requirements are no longer eligible to receive student financial assistance for their current degree program.

 Commencement ceremonies for degree, certificate and adult education candidates are held in May.
-Students who complete graduation requirements in the fall and/or spring semester, or who have applied for graduation at the end of the summer semester, are encouraged to participate in commencement ceremonies in May.
+Students who complete graduation requirements in the previous fall and those who have applied for graduation at the end of the summer semester, are encouraged to participate in commencement ceremonies in May.
 The Records Office will inform students of the date and time for the ceremony for their degree level.

 Students are responsible for determining if they have fulfilled graduation requirements.
-A Degree Audit is available on FalconNet online student services.
+A Degree Audit is available on My.DaytonaState.edu student services.
 We encourage all students to run a degree audit before applying for graduation.
-Assistance can be obtained from the Academic Advising Office for AA graduates, and from the academic department for career/occupational programs.
+Assistance can be obtained from the Academic Advising Office for graduation check downs, as well as from the academic department for career/occupational programs.
 Students may be permitted to substitute requirements upon completion of a substitution form signed by the appropriate program manager/program chairperson and Dean/AVP if it is determined that the substitution does not substantially alter the program and is in the student's best interest.